10 hikes through the cleanest air in the world

 Distance: 80 km (50 miles) Duration: 3-4 days

-The Karhunkierros path, also known as the bear's ring path, meanders through the Finnish Oulanka National Park, past gorges, waterfalls, gorges and rapids.
+The Karhunkierros Trail, also known as the Bear's Ring Trail, winds through Finland's Oulanka National Park, past gorges, waterfalls, gorges and rapids.

-Eight wilderness huts line the route and there are several campfire points and shelters (wild camping is not allowed).
-For the less adventurous, there is the ring of the small bear, which is 12 km (7.5 miles) long and can be mastered in one day.
+Eight wilderness cabins line the route and there are several campfire sites and shelters (wild camping is not permitted).
+For the less adventurous, there is Little Bear's Ring, which is 12 km (7.5 miles) long and can be completed in a day.
 Visit June to October for the best weather.

 4. Bukit Shahbandar, Brunei Darussalam

-Brunei, a tiny nation on the island of Borneo, is only two positions behind Iceland.
+Brunei, a tiny nation on the island of Borneo, is just two positions behind Iceland, according to the WHO.

 Hiking trails here are limited due to strict regulations.
-The options include Bukit Shahbandar, a short way through hilly terrain, or the Ulu Temburong National Park.
-The latter is located within 500 km2 of untouched rainforest, but tourists are only allowed to visit a square kilometer and only visit as part of an organized tour.
+Options include Bukit Shahbandar, a short trail through hilly terrain, or Ulu Temburong National Park.
+The latter is located within 500 km2 of pristine rainforest, but tourists are only allowed to visit one square kilometer of it and only as part of an organized tour.

-Further literature: Brunei Darussalam: The country, the Sultan, the people
+Further Reading: Brunei Darussalam: The Country, the Sultan, the People

 Distance: 165 km (103 miles) Duration: 7-10 days

-hiking within the Arctic Circle may not be for everyone, but it offers a breathtaking landscape in the middle of wonderfully clean air.
-Peter (almost) finished the trail last year.
-Read about his adventures in Trekking The Arctic Circle Trail: A dream is in smoke.
+Hiking within the Arctic Circle may not be for everyone, but it offers breathtaking scenery amidst gloriously clean air.
+Peter (almost) completed the trail last year.
+Read about his adventures in Trekking the Arctic Circle Trail: a dream goes up in smoke.

-This path, one of the most remote in the world, meanders through the "land of the hundred lakes" and touches the soul with its sounding emptiness.
-It runs from the inland settlement Kangeraufuaq to the city of Sisimiut on the west coast.
+This path, one of the most remote in the world, winds through the “Land of a Hundred Lakes” and touches the soul with its ringing emptiness.
+It runs from the inland settlement of Kangerlussuaq to the town of Sisimiut on the west coast.

-There are eight sleeping huts along the way that usually only offers 4-10 people.
-This gives you an idea of how few the trip try.
+There are eight sleeping huts along the trail that typically only accommodate 4-10 people.
+This gives you an idea of how few attempt the trip.

-Further literature: Trekking in Greenland: The Arctic Circle Path
+Further Reading: Trekking in Greenland: The Arctic Circle Trail

 6. Queen Charlotte Track, New Zealand

-This year -round hiking trail winds through the sunlit hills of the Marlborough Sounds on the South Island.
-Starting from Ship Cove, which was visited by Captain Cook in the 17th century, the path follows the comb between Queen Charlotte Sound and Kenepuru Sound and winds to Anakiwa.
+This year-round trail winds through the sunlit hills of the South Island's Marlborough Sounds.
+Starting from Ship Cove, visited by Captain Cook in the 17th century, the trail follows the ridge between Queen Charlotte Sound and Kenepuru Sound and winds its way to Anakiwa.

-You can camp all the way or spend the night in comfortable lodges in Furneaux, Punga Cove and Portage.
-Note that most of the way is open to mountain bikers.
-Visit between December and February when you prefer a quieter hike.
+You can camp the entire way or stay in comfortable lodges in Furneaux, Punga Cove and Portage.
+Note that most of the trail is open to mountain bikers.
+Visit between December and February if you prefer a quieter hike.

-Further literature: New Zealand - The Great Walks: includes Auckland & Wellington City Guides
+Further Reading: New Zealand – The Great Walks: Includes Auckland & Wellington City Guides

 7. Kungsleden, Sweden